Abstract of Rebecca Jane CLARK, 2024

 TRACK 4

 00.02 Discusses issues around looking after a baby.
-Friends from outside are not having local support.
+Friends not having local support.
 Breast feeding vs formula.
-Not being able to talk about formula at classes demonized it including having to sign a disclosure form at WINTON MATERNITY HOSPITAL to allow a formula top up to ensure a good baby sleep.
-Very hard for Mothers who can’t breastfeed.
+Discusses issues around using formula.
+Comments very hard for Mothers who can’t breastfeed.

 03.55 Discusses things learnt at ante natal classes.
-Bay care in household.
+Baby care in household.
 Some issues around being the HOMEMAKER.
 Husband supportive.

 09.07 Remarks: “there are different social influences from her Mum and herself”.
 Mum went back to work after her brother was born so not influenced by staying home after a birth attitudes.
 Talks about changing attitudes to breastfeeding.

 11.15 125 years after Women gaining the vote signal changes.
-Then e.g.; “HARVEY WEINSTEIN’, points to problems with work and pay equality.
-Not having been a victim of pay inequality herself is surprised that other women have different experiences.
+Discusses ongoing issues e.g.; “HARVEY WEINSTEIN’, work and pay equality.
 Also criticism people face about marriage partners or gender differences.
-It shows there is still a lot of work to do on equality.
+Still a lot of work to do on equality.
 Perhaps a minority have traditional views.
 Some will never change their view of set roles in life for men and women.
 Men in the role of stay at home Dad’s probably get the same flack for their choice.
 Women’s role has to get better.
-In raising a son hopes her and his Dad’s example will influence how he treats women.
-Still has a traditional attitude that the husband is the protector but doesn’t assume that is the way it has to be.
-Having a door opened is nice, be polite.
+Discusses hope for son’s views and her own.

 TRACK 5